jvalue/jayvee/README.md

 - &#129300; Valuetypes parsers (to read and write different formats)
 - &#129300; Customizable invalid value handling (default value, average, median, interpolation, ...)
 - &#129300; VSCode Debugger
-- &#129300; Blocktypes with multiple ports (e.g., for merging different data)
+- &#129300; Block types with multiple ports (e.g., for merging different data)

 Anything missing, or you have ideas how some of the items on the list could be approached?